Minimum length uncertainty relations in the presence of dark energy: Introduction

-Though the precise microphysical origin of dark energy remains unknown, and is an active area of research within the cosmology/astrophysics community, the current best-fit to {\it all} available cosmological data favours a `cosmological concordance' or $\Lambda$CDM model \cite{Ostriker:1995rn}, in which dark energy takes the form of a positive cosmological constant, $\Lambda > 0$.
-This accounts for approximately 69$\%$ of the total energy density of the Universe, whereas cold dark matter (CDM) accounts for around 26$\%$ and ordinary (visible) matter for around 5$\%$ \cite{Betoule:2014frx,PlanckCollaboration}.
+Though the precise microphysical origin of dark energy remains unknown, and is an active area of research within the cosmology / astrophysics community, the current best-fit to {\it all} available cosmological data favours a `cosmological concordance' or $\Lambda$CDM model \cite{Ostriker:1995rn}, in which dark energy takes the form of a positive cosmological constant, $\Lambda > 0$.
+This accounts for approximately 69$\%$ of the total energy density of the Universe, whereas cold dark matter (CDM) accounts for around 26$\%$ and ordinary visible matter for around 5$\%$ \cite{Betoule:2014frx,PlanckCollaboration}.
+For our purposes, it is important to note that, although dynamical dark energy models cannot be excluded on the basis of presently available data, {\it any} viable dark energy model must give rise to an effective cosmological constant at late times, comparable to the present epoch \cite{AmendolaTsujikawa(2010),Li:2012dt}.
+Furthermore, though $\Lambda$ may, ultimately, correspond to a form of matter in the usual sense (albeit of an exotic kind), its precise origin is unimportant for the derivation of dark energy-modified MLURs.
+What {\it is} important are its gravitational effects.